 All who use institutional data have the right to expect the data to be accurate.
 All who maintain institutional data have the responsibility to keep them accurate.

 Employees of the College are required to have knowledge of and adhere to the regulations of the Family Educational Rights and Privacy Act (FERPA).
+Employees who work with protected health information must be knowledgeable of and adhere to the regulations of the Health Insurance Portability and Accountability Act (HIPAA).

 The categories of College Data are differentiated principally by two factors: 1) who is permitted access, and 2) by restrictions on handling, disclosure or use of the data.
 College Data is classified into three categories: